pedroluis73/absurdities/_posts/2020-02-26-pointerornot.md

 At this point(er) I do not know anymore...

-This one is a particular stupid.
+This one is a particular stupid mistake (yes, even in my standards).

 So I was trying to create two char arrays.
 And I wrote the following:

     char * arr1, arr2;